That which does not kill us, makes us stranger.

 This series on virtualization is a little different.

-It is still ultimately grounded in some realities, very much so, but it incorporates other more far-lung ideas.
+It is still ultimately grounded in some realities, very much so, but it incorporates other more far-flung ideas.
 They are nonetheless based on some well-reasoned observations and examinations, of technology especially, but also of human psychology, of economics, and of culture.
 This kind of approach represents the mixing of disciplines, and the difficulty of discussing just one idea in isolation from other related schools of thought, or within just one scale of time or space.

 This section on virtualization embraces thinking outside the mainstream.
 As I hope to show, however, the ideas that follow are too important for the mainstream to ignore much longer and indeed, the technology that invites this mode of thinking is proceeding at pace regardless.